Function Calling

 Overview

-You can extend the capabilities of OpenAI models by giving them access to tools
+You can extend the capabilities of OpenAI models by giving them access to functions that you define called tools

 While OpenAI’s models have access to built-in tools, our models only support function calling for functions that you define.

-With function calling, you’ll tell the model what functions are available to it, and it will decide which one to use.
+With function calling, you’ll tell the model what tools are available to it, and it will decide which one to use.

 You’ll then execute the function code, send back the results, and the model will incorporate them into its final response.